mvarge/TournamentSimulator/README.md

 APOEL,5
 ```

-### Tournament and Matches

-The _Main_ class currently holds two of the same examples as described below.

-#### Tournament

-For creating a whole new Tournament for `england.txt` and playing it:
+For example, to create a whole new Tournament using `england.txt` and playing it:

 ```$xslt
         String championshipCountry = "england.txt";